lherman-cs/go-rosbag/README.md

 ## Contributing

 Any contribution is welcomed!
-I will review pull requests as my time permits.
+I will review pull requests as soon as possible.

 ## License